samoyed-health-foundation/website/site/content/databases/using-the-database.md

 It is critical to enter this \"***identification code***\" at the beginning of the data entry as this code links together all of the databases of information (including adverse events and/or death reports), that may be accessed at a later date.
-You may use your dog\'s AKC (or other registry) number or may click on the random number generator to get an \"***identification code***\" for your Samoyed.
+You may use your dog's AKC (or other registry) number or may click on the random number generator to get an \"***identification code***\" for your Samoyed.
 Once you have chosen an ***\"identification code\"*** for your dog and added the record, that code **cannot** be changed.

-After you enter your Samoyed\'s data, to the best of your ability, click the ***\"Add\"*** button at the bottom of the form.
+After you enter your Samoyed's data, to the best of your ability, click the ***\"Add\"*** button at the bottom of the form.
 You will be taken to a page that says ***\"your record has been saved***\".
 Print a copy for your records and then click on \"***CONTINUE AND ADD NEW RECORD***\" to take you back to the \"***Members Home Page\" ***where you can either add a new record, update previously added reports, or logout.

-If you can\'t complete your data entry in one session, be sure to click the ***\"Add\"*** button at the bottom of the form to save your data before leaving the page.
+If you can't complete your data entry in one session, be sure to click the ***\"Add\"*** button at the bottom of the form to save your data before leaving the page.
 At a later time, you can log back into the database from the ***\"Member Login\"*** page.
 You will be taken to